 Affirmative Action and EEO Recruitment Requirements

-As an affirmative action employer, the university is required to make good faith efforts to recruit qualified and diverse individuals.
+As an affirmative action employer, the university is required to make good faith efforts to recruit qualified and qualified individuals from a variety of backgrounds, demographics, and perspectives.
 In support of this, the university’s recruitment, selection, and promotion processes must provide equal opportunity to all applicants and ensure applicant demographics are not considered in any way.

 To ensure that our processes are effective and compliant, all individuals who participate in the recruitment, selection, and/or hiring process should complete the Affirmative Action and EEO Recruitment and Selection Basics training.
 More information on this training is available.